 Ever since the very beginning of children’s programming in television history (so, like, only since the ‘50s), kids have been tuning in to shows that their well-meaning parents had a lot of trouble seeing the appeal of.
-And although where and how Baby watches TV will be different from your childhood, it’s probably inevitable that she too will end up falling for a show that will look like total gibberish to you.
-That doesn’t mean she won’t be able to appreciate some of the classics, though.
+And although where and how Baby watches TV will be different from your childhood, it’s probably inevitable that they too will end up falling for a show that will look like total gibberish to you.
+That doesn’t mean they won’t be able to appreciate some of the classics, though.

 - Mister Rogers’ Neighborhood

 Mister Rogers’ Neighborhood might be the kindest and most good-natured show ever to have aired on television, but even more than that, Mister Rogers is an institution.
 Your parents might even have watched him when they were growing up, as the show ran continuously for almost forty years.

 LeVar Burton just wants Baby to grow up with a healthy intellectual curiosity and love of reading, which is probably something you want, too.
 Reading Rainbow isn’t just a blast from the past, though – after you’ve introduced Baby to the joys of the original show, they can keep exploring on the Reading Rainbow app!